MJKWoolnough/limage/lcolor/README.md

 func (rgb RGB) ToNRGBA() color.NRGBA64
 ```
 ToNRGBA returns itself as a non-alpha-premultiplied value As the alpha is always
-full, this only returns the normal values
+full, this only returns the normal values.